Luca-Castelli/financial-amigo/PRD.md

 ## Overview

-FinancialAmigo is a modern investment portfolio tracking application designed to help users monitor their investments and net worth across multiple accounts and currencies.
+FinancialAmigo is a modern investment portfolio tracking application designed to help users monitor their investments across multiple accounts and currencies.
 The application provides real-time portfolio updates, performance analytics, and relevant financial news.

 ## Target Users